vu-lbq/vu-lbq/README.md

 </p>

 <p>I am a people person and love being part of communities. <br>
-<strong>I am working as a BIM Engineer/Designer/Specialist in Architecture/Engineer and Construction field. <br>
+<strong>I am working as a BIM Engineer/ Designer/ Specialist in Architecture, Engineer and Construction field. <br>
 <strong>I love to searching for new ways of doing things, specially on using Automation Design and ML/DL/AI on my daily work.
 </strong>If you like to collaborate on projects, discuss some ideas or products, or student programs just reach out to me via mail.
 I would be happy to help.</p>